MarinaJuzgado/Concept-Bottleneck-Models-on-CelebA/README.md

 ---

 ## Dataset Preparation

-The dataset is loaded from a local copy of CelebA stored in Google Drive to speed up Colab training.
+The dataset is loaded via `torchvision.datasets.CelebA`, which handles the official train/validation/test splits automatically.

+**Option A — From Google Drive (recommended):** To speed up training, copy the CelebA files from your Drive to Colab's local storage before loading.
+This avoids reading thousands of images directly over the Drive connection.
 The following files are required inside a `celeba/` directory on your Drive:

 ```
 list_attr_celeba.txt
 list_eval_partition.txt